-- Make sure you complete and print and/or upload your assignments in enough advanced time to avoid computer, printer, internet, and e-mail problems.
-If you have trouble with turning your documents in through Moodle's Turnitin, e-mail me the document by the day and time it is due. - Your hard work is a reflection of yourself.
-Using someone else's work as your own or using information or ideas without proper citations is plagiarism.
+- 1. Revised document with revisions and editing - 2.
+Graded document - 3.
+Brief explanation of what you revised, why you revised those areas, and what you learned from revising the document - Make sure you complete and print and/or upload your assignments in enough advanced time to avoid computer, printer, internet, and email problems.
+If you have trouble with turning your documents in through Moodle's Turnitin, email me the document by the day and time it is due. - Your hard work is a reflection of yourself.
+Using someone else's work as your own or using information or ideas without proper citation is plagiarism.
 Plagiarism and/or academic dishonesty can result in failing the assignment and/or the course.
 All instances of plagiarism will be reported to LBCC and become a part of your permanent academic record.
 (Please look in your book or ask me for help in understanding what plagiarism is and how to avoid it.)
 Please note that bibliographies ("Works Cited" in MLA and "References" in APA) AND in-text citations are required whenever you use sources, including internet sources.

-ASSIGNMENT FORMAT AND DESIGN Assignment Format
+ASSIGNMENT FORMAT AND DESIGN

+Assignment Format

 - With the exception of freewriting, all work is to be typed and have 1-inch margins unless I otherwise indicate.
 Use spell check, your dictionary, and your handbook.
-Sloppy work, including excessive misspelling, will not be accepted. - Try to print on one side of the paper only. - If submitting anything by email, please attach the work in GoogleDocs, Microsoft WORD (.doc or .docx), or Rich Text Format (.rtf).
+Sloppy work, including excessive misspelling, will not be accepted. - Try to print on one side of the paper only. - If submitting anything by email, please attach the work in GoogleDocs/GoogleDrive, Microsoft WORD (.doc or .docx), or Rich Text Format (.rtf).
 Some assignments will be turned in through Moodle (elearning.linnbenton.edu).